Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Conclusion

 We found that non-isotropic Gaussian process priors, particularly the periodic kernel, often led to better performance than isotropic priors, even with fewer neural function evaluations (NFEs).
 The conditional version of \oursacro{} with Gaussian process regression priors showed improvements over diffusion-based approaches, further emphasizing the effectiveness of our proposed methods.
 Additionally, we demonstrated that the unconditional model can be effectively used in a conditional setting via Langevin dynamics, offering additional flexibility in various forecasting scenarios.

-\paragraph{Limitations and Future Work.} While \oursacro{} has demonstrated remarkable performance across multiple benchmarks and reduced the computational costs compared to its diffusion-based predecessors, it has been tested only on univariate time series.
-Future work could extend this approach to multivariate time series by leveraging multivariate Gaussian processes that capture dependencies across dimensions.
-Additionally, exploring source distributions with intractable likelihoods, such as neural forecasting methods, might further improve the performance.
+\paragraph{Limitations and Future Work.} While \oursacro{} achieves state-of-the-art performance across multiple benchmarks and reduces the computational costs compared to its diffusion-based predecessors, it has primarily been tested on univariate time series.
+Furthermore, different datasets and tasks, e.g., unconditional and conditional generation, require kernel selection, which should be optimized on the validation set.
+Future work could extend our approach to multivariate time series by incorporating multivariate Gaussian processes that capture dependencies across dimensions.
+Additionally, \oursacro{} allows for arbitrary source distributions, enabling the use of more involved priors, such as those based on data statistics \citep{park2024leveraging} or neural forecasting methods with intractable likelihoods.
+Exploring such distributions could further enhance performance.